Retail digital transformation is driving a remarkable evolution in an industry worth over $27 trillion.…

 Supply Chain Transformation Trends You Should Look Out For

-After addressing current issues and how to resolve them, it’s time to think forward.
+After addressing current issues and how to resolve them, it’s time to think ahead.
 It’s time to think of how you can futureproof your business to ensure it thrives in the years to come.

 So, here are some of the trends that are likely to make a huge impact on supply chains.